ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### PROFESSIONAL SUMMARY
-Detail-oriented software developer with a strong foundation in software testing, test design, and defect tracking.
-Hands-on experience testing web and mobile applications, including functional, integration, system, and load testing.
-Comfortable collaborating with team members to help ensure product quality and usability.
+Detail-oriented software developer with hands-on experience in software testing.
+Skilled at designing test cases, identifying defects, and collaborating with teams to improve application quality.

 -----
 ### EDUCATION